Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict: Second Protocol to the Hague Convention

 Criminal acts committed against cultural property in the late 1980s and the beginning of the 1990s highlighted the deficiencies in the implementation of the Hague Convention and its First Protocol.
-As a result of the 'Boylan review' (a review of the Convention led by Professor Patrick Boylan), the Second Protocol to the Hague Convention was adopted at a Diplomatic Conference held at The Hague in March 1999.
+As a result of the 'Boylan review' (a review of the Convention led by Professor Patrick Boylan), the Second Protocol to the Hague Convention was adopted at a diplomatic conference held at The Hague in March 1999.
 The Second Protocol seeks complement and expand upon the provisions of the Hague Convention, by including developments in international humanitarian law and cultural property protection which had emerged since 1954.
 It builds on the provisions contained in the Convention relating to the safeguarding of and respect for cultural property, as well as the conduct of hostilities; thereby providing greater protection for cultural property than that conferred by the Hague Convention and its First Protocol.

 Enhanced protection

 One of the most important features of the Second Protocol is the 'enhanced protection' regime it establishes.
 This new category of cultural property is outlined in Chapter Three of the Second Protocol.
-Enhanced protection status means that the relevant cultural property must remain immune from military attack, once it is inscribed on the List of Cultural Property Under Enhanced Protection.
+Enhanced protection status means that the relevant cultural property must remain immune from military attack, once it is inscribed on the International List of Cultural Property Under Enhanced Protection.
 While the 1954 Hague Convention requires States not to make any cultural property the object of attack except for cases of 'military necessity', the Second Protocol stipulates that cultural property under enhanced protection must not be made a military target, even if it has (by its use) become a 'military objective'.
 An attack against cultural property which enjoys enhanced protection status is only excusable if such an attack is the 'only feasible means of terminating the use of property [in that way]' (Article 13).

 To be granted enhanced protection, the cultural property in question must satisfy the three criteria stipulated in Article 10 of the Second Protocol.
 The three conditions are:

-Currently there are 13 cultural properties from 8 States Parties inscribed on the Enhanced Protection List.
-These include sites in Azerbaijan, Belgium, Cambodia, Cyprus, Georgia, Italy, Lithuania, and Mali.
+Currently there are 91 cultural properties from 15 States Parties inscribed on the Enhanced Protection List.
+These include sites in Armenia, Azerbaijan, Belgium, Burkina Faso, Cambodia, Cyprus, Czech Republic, Georgia, Italy,Lebanon, Lithuania, Mali, Mexico, State of Palestine and Ukraine.